 The rigorous research and execution of this project inspired broad audiences, participants in workshops, performers and contributors to engage with the political ideas in the project by proposing an immersive experience of exceptional scope, and consider what the role of art could be in light of the rapid political shifts in perception with regards to gender, race and class and how might art contribute in a meaningful way to these conversations.

-Its objective to deliver high caliber, overtly political work that is socially engaged, accessible and generates debate was realised through an immersive and crafted artistic experience.
+Its objective to deliver high calibre, overtly political work that is socially engaged, accessible and generates debate was realised through an immersive and crafted artistic experience.

 - 30 October, 2014, 7-7.30pm